upleveled/system-setup/windows.md

    code --install-extension streetsidesoftware.code-spell-checker
    ```

-2. If you need to record your screen to a gif, you may want to try out Screen to Gif:
+2. If you need to record video of your screen (with export to mp4 and gif), you may want to try out Screen to Gif:

    ```bash
    choco install screentogif